 Have you ever wondered which company has the most expensive stock in the world?
 That’s not very difficult to find, but one has to go through a lot to explore almost every other company across the globe having a substantial stock value.

-To help you with that, we have compiled a list of 16 most expensive stocks in the world.
-We have also mentioned their total market capitalization (in United States Dollar).
+To help you with that, we have compiled a list of the 15 most expensive stocks in the world.
+We have also mentioned their total market capitalization (in United States dollars).

 15. Graham Holdings Company